 Workshop/Cultural Assistant – Saturday

-Description: Twenty workshops and presentations are offered on topics such as Origami, Japanese Conversation, Kimono Demonstration, Japanese Garden Design, Temari Demonstration, Dyeing for Children, Introduction to Bonsai, Kanji Made Easy, Candy Artistry, and Calligraphy.
+More than 20 workshops and presentations are offered on topics such as Origami, Japanese Conversation, Kimono Demonstration, Japanese Garden Design, Temari Demonstration, Introduction to Bonsai, Kanji Made Easy, Candy Artistry, and Calligraphy.
 As an assistant you will greet attendees as they arrive, count the number of attendees, assist the presenter during the workshop or presentation and, assist in cleaning the room following the workshop or presentation.
-Some understanding of the content that is presented is preferred to serve as a volunteer or to meet with the presenter prior to October 7 to gain a brief understanding of the content.
+Some understanding of the content that is presented is preferred to serve as a volunteer or to meet with the presenter prior to October 6 to gain a brief understanding of the content.
+Each shift is 90 minutes requiring you to arrive 15 minutes prior to the one hour presentation and to remain 15 minutes following the presentation.

 Special Note: We ask you to select workshops that will lead to a total of three hours of volunteer service or a workshop and other volunteer opportunity so the total equals or is greater than three hours.